Other articles might like:

 Finding the right scents & waxes

 I tried several different waxes when I first started making candles — soy, coconut soy, and coconut apricot creme.
-I decided to make my candles with the coconut apricot creme wax because not only was it was incredibly easy to work with, the name sounds very luxe.
+I decided to make my candles with the coconut apricot creme wax because not only was it incredibly easy to work with, the name sounds very luxe.

 For my scents, I use luxurious non-toxic fragrance oils made by The Wooden Wick Co., based in Southern California.
 I always have an idea of what fragrances I want to include in a collection, so I’ll order several samples of a particular kind of scent.
 For example, in preparation for Father’s Day, I ordered 8 to 12 fragrances that had musky, manly notes.
 From there, I select the fragrances I like, make a sample candle, and test to see if I like the cold and hot fragrance throw.
 If it passes my burn test, I produce the candle.